Figure 1 – Meridional Section

 Potential flow calculations were performed to acquire an estimate for the velocity distribution in the meridional cross section (figure 2).

-From there, the leading edge blade angles were determined, which are summarised in the below:
+From there, the leading-edge blade angles were determined, which are summarized in the below:

 To obtain suitable blade angle progression, a wrap angle of 130 degree was chosen with 4 degree sweep at the trailing edge.

 The resulting 6 blade impellers are compared in figure 3.